 "Genetic manipulations that could result in cancer would probably be the most frightening and unbearable."

-"Risk of death greater than 1%".
+"Death risk greater than 1%".

-During the interviews, motivations to be included by a desire to help find a cure ("Know that you're a part of something that can help many people in the future"), Past experiences with treatment interruptions ("They left me without drugs for three years, and in three years my CD4 count never dropped below 550.")
+During the interviews, motivations to be included by a desire to help find a cure ("Knowing that you are a part of something that can help many people in the future"), past experiences with treatment interruptions ("They left me without the drugs for three years, and within three years my CD4 count never dropped below 550.")

-And financial benefits ("Would be less expensive not have to take medicine for 6 months") Translator's note.
-Not all countries offer treatment and bear the financial costs of a treatment against AIDS is something that challenges the most solid of the family assets, coming, as many came, bankrupt, then there was no interruption to treatment and rest ... one can imagine for themselves ...
+And financial benefits ("It would be less expensive not to have to take medicine for 6 months") Translator's note.
+Not all countries offer treatment and bear the financial costs of a treatment against AIDS is something that challenges the most solid of family assets, arriving, as many have arrived, at bankruptcy, and then there was no continuity solution for the treatment and the rest ... each one can imagine for itself ...

 - Posted in: 31 August 2016

-- Translated by Claudio Souza the rise inRealism needed about the benefits and risks of taking part in HIV cure studies
+- Translated by Claudio Souza of the origin in Realism needed about the benefits and risks of taking part in HIV cure studies

 - reviewed by Mara Macedo

-Salzwedel J et al.Community Involvement in research related to the cure of HIV: application of good participatory practice (GPP) principles for community education efforts.
-XXI International AIDS Conference, Durban, abstract THPDD0102, 2016.
+Salzwedel J et al. Involvement with the community in research related to HIV cure: applying good participatory practice (GPP) principles to community education efforts.
+XXI International AIDS Conference, Durban, summary THPDD0102, 2016.

-Sylla L et al. Perceived benefits of HIV research healing related to participation in the United States.
+Sylla L et al. Perceived benefits of HIV cure research related to participation in the United States.
 XXI International AIDS Conference, Durban, abstract WEPED308, 2016.

-Taylor J et al. The perceived risks of participants in research related to HIV cure in the United States.
+Taylor J et al. The perceived risks of participants in HIV-related research in the United States.
 XXI International AIDS Conference, Durban, abstract WEPED310, 2016.

-K Dubé et al. What is "too much risk" in curing HIV clinical research in the United States?
+Dubé K et al. What is "too much risk" in the cure of HIV clinical research in the United States?
 XXI International AIDS Conference, Durban, abstract THPEB076, 2016.

-D Evans et al. Treatment interruptions in HIV cure research in the United States: perceptions, motivations and ethical considerations of potential HIV positive patients volunteers.
-XXI International AIDS Conference, Durban, abstract THPDD0104, 2016.
+Evans D et al. Treatment Interruptions in HIV Patients Curing Studies in the United States: Perceptions, Motivations, and Ethical Considerations of Potential HIV Positive Patients Volunteers.
+XXI International AIDS Conference, Durban, summary THPDD0104, 2016.